-Communicative competence, charisma, the ability to convey a message with ease and confidence is a crucial skill for teachers and for their learners.
+Communicative competence, charisma, and the ability to convey a message with ease and confidence are crucial skills for teachers and their learners.

-We are preparing learners for jobs that don’t exist yet, to use technologies that haven’t been invented, in order to solve problems we don’t even know are problems yet.
+We are preparing learners for jobs that don’t exist yet, and to use technologies that haven’t been invented, in order to solve problems we don’t even know are going to be problems.
 Knowledge-based learning is a thing of the past; we need to “future-proof” our learners by teaching them how to present themselves and deliver their message.

 We invite you to learn how to make any subject or presentation captivating, so you can guide your students in their journey to find their voice (literally and metaphorically).